 Before you consider opening a brokerage account, make sure you have sufficient money set aside for an emergency fund.
 Common financial advice recommends setting aside three to 12 times your streamlined monthly expenses.
-It’s also good practice contribute to your 401k or IRA before opening a brokerage account.
+It’s also good practice to contribute to your 401k or IRA before opening a brokerage account.

 If you have an emergency fund stashed away and are making regular contributions to a retirement account, think about what types of assets you plan on investing in.
 A brokerage account would only be required if you plan to buy stocks, bonds, or other securities.
 If you only plan on investing in mutual funds, you might not need a brokerage account.

 What Type of Brokerage Firm Should I Use?

 Deciding whether to use a full-service, discount, or online brokerage firm depends on how much and how often you plan to trade, and whether you want someone to manage your money for you.